1. GP practices must have a data protection officer (DPO)

 You must provide patients with information including:

-- The retention periods for the data.
+- data retention periods

-- Who it will be shared with.
+- who it will be shared with.

 The ICO has a useful checklist explaining the information privacy notices need to contain.